alex-bellon/til/README.md

 ## June 2020

+### Sat June 27
+- [.xpi](https://developer.mozilla.org/en-US/docs/Mozilla/XPI) files (archives usually used for Firefox add-ons and the like) are actually just ZIP archives.
+Might use this in a CTF problem...

+### Fri June 26
+- Cancelled and canceled are actually both valid spellings.
+'Cancelled' is usually used in British English, while 'canceled' is used in American English.
+(I prefer 'cancelled'.
+'Canceled' looks wrong for some reason)

+### Thu June 25
+- I knew about `snake_case` and `camelCase`, but there are actually 4 (common) programming cases:
+  - `camelCase`
+  - `PascalCase`
+  - `snake_case`
+  - `kebab-case`

+### Wed June 24
+- The [Easter Islands](https://en.wikipedia.org/wiki/Easter_Island) are actually a part of Chile.
+I always thought it was its own country ¯\_(ツ)_/¯

+### Tue June 23
+- During the 1918 Influenza Pandemic, there was an [Anti-Mask League](https://en.wikipedia.org/wiki/Anti-Mask_League_of_San_Francisco) in San Francisco

+### Mon June 22
+- The man who we usually refer to as "Fibonacci" [was never actually called Fibonacci during his lifetime](https://en.wikipedia.org/wiki/Fibonacci).
+His name was Leonardo Bonacci, and the name he is commonly called, Fibonacci, was made up in 1838 by the Franco-Italian historian Guillaume Libri and is short for filius Bonacci ('son of Bonacci').

+### Sun June 21
+- There's actually a formal name (and a Wikipedia article) for ["Donald Duck talk"](https://en.wikipedia.org/wiki/Donald_Duck_talk)

+### Sat June 20
+- [Verdana-gate](https://en.wikipedia.org/wiki/Verdana-gate) was the giant controversy that was the result of IKEA changing it's main font from Futura to Verdana.

 ### Fri June 19
 - The [Baby Tooth Survey](https://en.wikipedia.org/wiki/Baby_Tooth_Survey) was a program where kids would turn in their baby teeth to their school in exchange for a nice button.
 The government was actually using these teeth to gauge the effects of nuclear testing on the human body.
 - [Somatoparaphrenia](https://en.wikipedia.org/wiki/Somatoparaphrenia) is a phenomenon where one denies ownership of one of their limbs or one side of their body.